 In fact, Chinese ways and Christian religion are intertwined in the church, which is signified and symbolized by the fact that the church celebrates both religious festivals such as Easter and Christmas and traditional Chinese festivals such as Lunar New Year and Mid-autumn festival.
-To appeared in Chinatown churches.
+To those church youth Christmas and Easter are just as important as the Chinese Lunar New Year.
+The pastor's success in stabilizing the church and reaching out to the youth actually depends on his ability to communicate with both the sociocultural elements of Chinatown and the Protestant ethic.